Sending Docs Checklist for Business Entity Tax Returns

 If you want to extend your tax returns, a few things to keep in mind.
 First, we must get written approval from you to extend your tax returns.
 We cannot legally file an extension without permission.
 So, if we don’t hear from you, an extension will not be filed.
 Failure to file is a huge penalty (5% per month based on tax due).

 Second, an extension to file is NOT an extension to pay.
-A pass-thru entity such as partnership or S corporation generally does not have a federal tax obligation.
+A pass-through entity (PTE) such as partnership or S corporation generally does not have a federal tax obligation.
 However, some states charge a franchise tax or a “pleasure to do business in our state” tax.
-If this applies, taxes might be due March 15, 2024.
+If this applies, taxes might be due March 16, 2026.
 Yuck!

 Here is quick list of states that have some sort of business entity tax-